[ PILLAR 1 / HOW TO START USING AI IN YOUR BUSINESS ]

 What goes into the one business document?

-Five sections, each answerable in plain prose, no template mysticism required.
-Write it the way you would brief a sharp new hire on their first morning.
+The one business document holds five sections, each answerable in plain prose, no template mysticism required.
+Write it the way you'd brief a sharp new hire on their first morning.

 1. Who you serve.
 Your real client in ordinary words, including who you decline.
 Specificity here steers everything.